 Plus, if the introduction led to an exceptionally positive experience, this follow-up will also serve as a reminder that the interaction all started with you.

-The concept of introducing two people is simple, but the act of making an introduction is anything but trivial.
-As we’ve already discussed, doing it right involves a pretty significant time and mindshare tax; but doing it right is worth the effort.
+The concept of introducing two people is simple, but how to make introductions is anything but trivial.
+As we’ve already discussed, how to make introductions the right way involves a pretty significant time and mindshare tax; but doing it right is worth the effort.

-That said, there are a few steps you can take to make the process a little easier.
+That said, there are a few steps you can take to make the process of how to make introductions a little easier.
 For example …

 Most introductions will involve at least four emails: An opt-in email, a follow-up email, and an introduction email, and a wrap-up email.
 Although the exact wording for these emails will change on a case-by-case basis, their structure will likely remain the same.

 Save yourself time by creating templates for each of those four emails.
 After all, it’s quicker to make a few modifications than it is to write an entire email from scratch.